tudorilisoi/flutter_sms/README.md

-# This project is Maintained
+# This project is maintained

 # Flutter SMS

 This is an SMS library for flutter.

-It only support Android for now.
-Sms on iOS is not in the scope of this project.
+It only support Android for now. iOS and MMS is not in the scope of this project.

 ## Extra